Liver Cancer Screening

 Specific tumor markers that may lead to early detection of liver cancer are being studied.

 Doctors use these screening tests to find, or diagnose, liver cancer.
 Learn more about Liver Cancer Diagnosis.

 Decisions about screening tests can be difficult.
 Not all screening tests are helpful and most have risk of harms associated with them.
 Before having any screening test, you may want to discuss the test with your doctor.
 It is important to be aware of any possible harms of the test and whether the test has been proven to reduce the risk of dying from cancer.

 The risks of liver cancer screening include the following:

-Abnormal screening results may lead to a liver biopsy to diagnose liver cancer.
-Liver biopsy may cause the following rare, but serious, side effects:
+- Procedures to diagnose liver cancer can cause complications.
+Abnormal screening results may be followed up with a liver biopsy to diagnose liver cancer.
+Liver biopsy may cause the following rare, but serious, complications:

-- Spread of cancer cells along the needle path when the biopsy needle is inserted and withdrawn (taken out).
+- spread of cancer cells along the needle path where the biopsy needle is inserted and withdrawn (taken out)